Online Criminal Justice Masters Programs

 - Trace Evidence

 DID YOU KNOW?
 Technological advances have led to an increase in cybercrimes, such as identity theft, credit card fraud, and spamming.
-Internet scams, as well as other types of financial and insurance fraud, create demand for investigative services, particularly by the legal services industry[ii].
+Internet scams, as well as other types of financial and insurance fraud, create demand for investigative services, particularly by the legal services industry.
+(Source: BLS)

 Online Masters in Criminology, Criminalistics, Corrections or Criminal Justice, what do these all mean?
 You may notice that our directory has different subjects, and as you investigate, you start to see online Masters of Business Administration in Criminal Justice, Online Masters of Public Administration in Criminal Justice as well as the Master of Arts and Master of Science in Criminal Justice online.
 Let’s explore some of these different tracks.

 Criminalistics is the branch of criminal justice that involves forensic science and analysis.
 This field applies scientific methods to crime prevention and investigation.
-Many television crime shows show criminalistics in action.
-When you see people working in the lab and analyzing fingerprints or DNA samples, taking a computer away from a crime scene for investigation or profiling criminals, these tv characters are criminalists, fictional, but you get the picture.
 Some of the topics that might be explored could include:

 - Crime scene investigation